Academic Development Skills

 The pace and speed of university life differs from second level, between colleges, and even within degree programmes.
 The increased volume of work combined with a new environment may leave you feeling unprepared or struggling.

-Many different elements have to be mastered in this transitional phase.
+Many different elements must be mastered in this transitional phase.
 The Skills Centre Transition Programme is designed to help you settle into academic life.
-Mastering , Time management, and refreshing your will allow you to become a self-reliant learner.
+Practicing Time management, and refreshing your study skills will allow you to become a self-reliant learner.
 Early engagement relieves exam stress at the end of the semester!
+Please view our full listing of Transition skill sessions below.

 Before coming to the session, we ask that you prepare a draft of an assignment and bring it with you to your appointment.
 On arrival, your tutor will ask you why you have come to the Skills Centre.
 This is your opportunity to discuss the specific issues and concerns you have in relation to academic writing.
 Your tutor will go through your piece of work and address the key areas of concern in order to help redraft and refine your assignment.
 They will give you advice on structure and on how best to focus on the question being asked.
 This personalised, detailed feedback will help you gain control of your writing and give you the tools to tackle future assignments with confidence.